Linear elasticity: Cartesian coordinate form

 An elastostatic boundary value problem for an isotropic-homogeneous media is a system of 15 independent equations and equal number of unknowns (3 equilibrium equations, 6 strain-displacement equations, and 6 constitutive equations).
-Specifying the boundary conditions, the boundary value problem is completely defined.
+By specifying the boundary conditions, the boundary value problem is fully defined.
 To solve the system two approaches can be taken according to boundary conditions of the boundary value problem: a displacement formulation, and a stress formulation.